$1000 Savings Challenges + Free Printables

 Saving money is going to take identifying needs and wants, and seeing where you can trim back.

-If you don’t already use an expenses tracking software like ynab.com or mint.com, now’s a great time to start.
+If you don’t already use an expenses tracking software like ynab.com or mint.com, or even cash envelopes, now’s a great time to start.
 It can help you look back over the past 2 – 3 months and gauge your spending.